thomasa88/NoComponentWarn/README.md

 ## Usage

-Press Shift+S in Fusion 360 and go to the *Add-Ins* tab.
-Then select the add-in and click the *Run* button.
-Optionally select *Run on Startup*.

 A warning will be shown every time a new feature is created at the top-level or in the wrong component.

 At that point, the following choices are given: